andrewhnberry/andrewhnberry.github.io/_posts/2020-05-11-top-5-tips-to-speed-up-your-modeling-process.markdown

        9.75708543e-06, 1.54371353e-06, 7.86547278e-07, 3.87270369e-07,
        1.68066241e-33, 7.85328965e-34, 7.85328965e-34, 7.54145401e-34])
 ```
-Since the dataset we used had 64 feature, there are 64 principal components.
+Since the dataset we used has 64 feature, there are 64 principal components.

-**From here there are two ways to interpret the prinicipal components to choose a cut off value on reducing the features in order to speed up computational time and preserve much of the explained variance of the dateset.**
+**From here there are two ways to interpret the principal components and help us choose a cut off value on reducing the features in order to speed up computational time while trying to preserve much of data.
+There is a tradeoff.**

 #### Option 1:Plotting the explained variance ratio
 ```python